There’s a ton of fat loss diets and workout plans on the internet these days - most of which don’t always work.

 How Effective Is It For Fat Loss?

-An ECA stack is an effective supplement for fat loss with many positive claims by physicians and medical research.
-Besides being a killer pre workout combination, an ECA stack also accelerates fat loss results by up to 100% .
+I've personally experienced significant fat loss with the ECA stack, a result echoed by many studies.
+According to the National Library of Medicine, besides being a killer pre workout combination, an ECA stack also accelerates fat loss results by up to 100% .

 “We conclude, that in analogy with animal studies, the ephedrine/caffeine combination is effective, while caffeine and ephedrine separately are ineffective for the treatment of human obesity.”